-Leader for Life: Meet City Year Milwaukee Alumna, Kiesha Johnnies
+Leader for Life: City Year Milwaukee alum Kiesha Johnnies

-My name is Kiesha Johnnies and I proudly served with City Year Milwaukee’s FOUNDING corps.
+My name is Kiesha Johnnies, and I proudly served with City Year Milwaukee’s FOUNDING corps.
 Yes, founding corps.
 What does that mean?
-That means that back in 2010, after I graduated from UW-Madison, I agreed to serve a year in the city I grew up in with an organization that was just getting started.
-I joined 64 other young “idealists” and we became City Year Milwaukee’s first ever corps.
+That means that back in 2010, after I graduated from the University of Wisconsin-Madison, I agreed to serve a year in the city I grew up in with an organization that was just getting started.
+I joined 64 other young “idealists,” and we became City Year Milwaukee’s first ever corps.

 If it weren’t for the no-nonsense educators in my life, I would not have known, nor experienced, the possibilities of life outside of our area code, 414.
 Showing me at such a young age, versus just telling me, changed my world, my perspective and ultimately, my outcome; now I have the opportunity to provide knowledge that will grant access to the children I serve.

 I can’t believe that it was 10 years ago when I joined City Year.
 Not only did I give a year to change the world, my world changed forever.
 Today I rely on skills, tools and resources that I gained from serving with City Year as the Training Project Leader.
 In fact, it is the culture of the organization and the professional development that I received from City Year that has steered me to where I am today.